What is your depression trying to tell you?

 How psychotherapy can help

-Psychotherapy for depression offers an opportunity to explore and come to understand what your depression may be communicating.
+Psychotherapy for depression offers an opportunity to explore and understand what your depression may be communicating.
 Rather than trying to push it away, therapy involves developing the capacity to listen to it with curiosity and compassion.

 As your depression becomes better understood, it often begins to feel less overpowering.
 Many clients describe feeling more grounded, more able to express their emotions, and more connected to parts of themselves that had been silenced or rejected long ago.

 The aim of working with depression in therapy is not simply to eliminate symptoms.
-It is to understand what your depression has been carrying, and to support the development of new relational experiences that foster vitality, connection, and a more authentic sense of self.
+It is to understand what your depression has been carrying and to support the development of new relational experiences that foster vitality, connection, and a more authentic sense of self.

 Takeaway